 Page Reviewed / Updated - Mar.
-2016
+2019

-The Senior Rx Program is Nevada’s state pharmaceutical assistance program designed for elderly individuals.
-The program provides financial assistance for prescription drugs for both Medicare and non-Medicare eligible Nevada residents.
-Individuals that are eligible for Medicare must enroll in a Medicare Part D plan, which will enable them to receive assistance for the monthly premiums and for medication co-payments.
+The Senior Rx Program is Nevada’s state pharmaceutical assistance program designed for elderly and disabled individuals.
+This program provides financial assistance for prescription drugs for Medicare eligible Nevada residents.
+Individuals must enroll in a Medicare Part D plan (Medicare's prescription drug plan), which will enable them to receive assistance for the monthly premiums and for medication co-payments.

-Interested state residents can visit the Nevada Senior Rx website or call their toll free number at (866) 303-6323 to learn more.
+Interested state residents can visit the Nevada Senior Rx website or call their toll-free number at (866) 303-6323 to learn more.
 To apply, one can download an application or visit their local Aging & Disability Services Division.
-As of March 2016, there was no wait list for this program.
-Eligibility is generally determined within 30-45 days from the date the application is received.
+Proof of income, a copy of one's Medicare card, and copy of one's Part D plan or Medicate Advantage card must be supplied during the application process.